 - It improves cognitive function.
 Bilingual or multilingual children tend to have better problem-solving skills, improved multitasking abilities, better concentration, and better planning skills

 - It can provide an academic boost.
-Related to the cognitive improvements mentioned above, children who learn a second language are more likely to do well in their academic studies.
+Children who learn a second language are more likely to do well in their academic studies.
+(This is related to the cognitive improvements mentioned above.)

 Brooks Law Group – Your inclusive attorneys in Tampa Bay!

 Our participation in an ASL class is one more way we’re providing a safe space for victims in our Tampa community.
 Our dedicated team of attorneys provides quality and trusted representation for all victims, fighting for the justice they need and the compensation they deserve as they move forward in life.
 Personal injuries, car accidents, medical malpractice, commercial vehicle collisions… no matter your accident, injuries, or damages, you can count on us to stand up for you and take your case personally.
 We offer free consultations for victims who are investigating their options!
 When unexpected events come your way, Look to Brooks and contact us to schedule your appointment!